Svarthöna

-Svarthöna, Bohuslän-Dals svarthöna, or Swedish Black Rooster, Hen or Chicken is a Swedish landrace of domestic chicken that is considered to have originated from Ayam Cemani / Kadaknath breeds of chickens transported from Mozambique to Norway by sailors sometime in the 17th century.
-The Svarthöna has since adapted to a northerly climate, but has retained the rare quality of black skin and connective tissue.
+Svarthöna, Bohuslän-Dals svarthöna, or Swedish Black Chicken is a Swedish landrace of domestic chickens that is considered to have originated from Ayam Cemani/Kadaknath breeds of chickens transported from Mozambique to Norway by sailors sometime in the 17th century.
+The Svarthöna has since adapted to a northerly climate, it but has retained the rare quality of black skin and connective tissue.

 The current form of Svarthöna has been given the status of a landrace.
 All Swedish entries in gene banks can be traced to a group of chickens that came to Sweden around the turn of the 19th century.
-In the year 1956 this flock was bought by two brothers in Bullarebygd.
+In 1956, this flock was bought by two brothers in Bullarebygd.
 The Swedish Association for Landrace Breeds has preserved the Svarthöna in a gene bank since 1991.

 A rooster can weigh up to 2 kg, whilst hens do not exceed 1.5 kg.
 The eggs are small (38-48 g) with a large yolk.
-Svarthöna have some flight ability.
+The Svarthöna has some flight ability.

 The black pigmentation found in skin and connective tissue has been shown to be caused by a variant of the gene EDN3, a trait shared with the Chinese Silkie, Indonesian Ayam Cemani, and Vietnamese Black H'Mong.